 Does this mean the end of high end stereo equipment?

 Not at all.
 In fact, just the opposite is true.
+High end stereo equipment has always had its place in the world because there are always those who look at the highest quality of technology available and say, “it can be better”.
+This attitude has pushed the level of sound quality available to an all-time high.
 But to understand this, we need to look back in time.
 In the 1950s and 1960s, analog recording equipment improved dramatically, and by the 1980s, analog recordings were incredible.
 Vinyl and tape sounded truly amazing.
-To hear these recordings properly, you needed really a really good “Hi-Fi,” as it was known then.
+To hear these recordings properly, you needed really a really good "Hi-Fi," as it was known then.
 Everyone had a Hi-Fi, and it was something young people dreamed of owning.
-Hi-Fi was cool, and if you didn’t have one, you were weren’t with it.
+Hi-Fi was cool, and if you didn't have one, you were weren't with it.

 Then came the digital age, beginning with the Compact Disc.
 Albums were quickly remastered to digital and re-released on CD.
 The CD was praised for its lower noise floor, its lack of hiss, and of course, its convenience.
 But those early recordings sounded thin and lifeless compared to vinyl and tape, and it wasn't until the late 1990s and early 2000s that engineers figured out how to make CDs sound good.
 By that time, however, recorded music was already metamorphosing into portable digital files like MP3s.
 And as the need for portability increased, dynamic range compression further reduced quality.